Third-Party Funding in Investment Arbitration

 It is difficult to say that the concept of TPF has a universally accepted definition, due to the wide range of different models of funding which are rapidly evolving around the globe.
 Nevertheless, the term “third-party funding” generally refers to a situation where a third party, who is not involved in the dispute, provides funding to one of the parties involved in the litigation or arbitration proceedings.
 According to the Working Group III, TPF occurs when an organization that is not a party to a dispute agrees to provide funds or other material support to a disputing party (usually the claimant), in exchange for remuneration, which is based on the outcome of the dispute.
 The ICCA-Queen Mary Task Force on Third-Party Funding (“Task Force”) has defined TPF as the following:

-“The term “third-party funding” refers to an agreement by an entity that is not a party to the dispute to provide a party, an affiliate of that party or a law firm representing that party,
+“The term “third-party funding” refers to an agreement by an entity that is not a party to the

-a) funds or other material support in order to finance part or all of the cost of the proceedings, either individually or as part of a specific range of cases,
+a) funds or other material support in order to finance part or all of the cost of the proceedings, either individually or as part of a specific range of cases, and

 b) such support or financing is either provided in exchange for remuneration or reimbursement that is wholly or partially dependent on the outcome of the dispute, or provided through a grant or in return for a premium payment.”